Constraints on the abundance of $0.01\,c$ stellar engines in the Milky Way: Maximum attainable stellar speeds

 and we can calculate the maximum velocity by invoking the relation $\Delta t \approx t_\star$ from earlier, which yields

-and we reiterate that this speed is realizable in reality only when $M_\star > M_\odot$.
+and we reiterate that this speed is realizable in reality only when $M_\star \gtrsim M_\odot$.
 As opposed to energy conversion, if the momentum of radiation is harnessed, the scaling and magnitude of $v$ are akin to (\ref{Shk}).

 We can, however, conceive of more sophisticated systems.
-Let us suppose, for instance, that instead of utilizing energy, the putative extraterrestrial intelligence (ETI) was extracting mass at a constant rate (denoted by $\dot{M}_\star$); this process has been termed ``mass lifting'' \citep{Cri85}.
+Let us suppose, for instance, that instead of utilizing energy, the putative ETI extracts mass at a constant rate (denoted by $\dot{M}_\star$) via ``mass lifting'' \citep{Cri85}.
+This scheme does not exhibit a clear one-to-one mapping with any of the stellar engines described in Sec. \ref{SecIntro} because the focus is not on the energy or momentum of the emitted radiation, but rather on mass extraction and its subsequent conversion into thrust imparted to the star.
 The mass thus acquired is presumed to be converted into energy at an efficiency $\mu$ via the mass-energy relationship.
-In this event, provided that $\dot{M}_\star \Delta t \ll M_\star$ to ensure the mass is roughly constant, the speed achieved is estimated as
+In this event, provided that $\dot{M}_\star \Delta t \ll M_\star$ to ensure the mass is roughly constant, the speed achieved over the interval $\Delta t$ is estimated to be

 In place of working with two variables in the above expression, we can rewrite it as follows: we suppose that ETI modulates its mass extraction and energy conversion such that $\dot{M}_\star \Delta t = \zeta M_\star$ with $\zeta \ll 1$, i.e., the ETI ensures that the star's mass is not significantly depleted after the interval $\Delta t$.\footnote{The depletion of stellar mass, among other things, may aid in controlling the stellar luminosity, and thereby mitigating the shift of the habitable zone around the star over time.} A crude upper bound on $\zeta$ is $0.1$ (larger values would result in non-negligible stellar mass loss), which consequently yields a maximum speed of